 Health Information Management

-55 Fruit Street, Austen 8-860 Boston, MA 02114 T 617 726 1098 F 617 643 4041 massgeneral.org
+55 Fruit Street, Austen 8-860 Boston, MA 02114 T 617 726 1098 F 617 643 4041

-December 15, 2023
+December 5, 2023

-Via First Class Mail

 Consumer Protection Bureau

 Office of the New Hampshire Attorney General

 33 Capitol Street

 Concord, NH 03301

-RE: Notice of Data Security Incident
+Re: Notice of Data Security Incident

-To Whom It May Concern:
+To the Office of the Attorney General:

-Massachusetts General Hospital, a member of Mass General Brigham, is notifying one (1) New Hampshire resident of a data security incident in accordance NH Rev Stat § 359-C:20.
-A redacted copy of the notification letter sent via first-class mail on December 13, 2023, is attached to this letter.
-On November 8, 2023, we received notice that an employee accidentally sent an email to an external recipient that contained a patient's information.
-The individual who received the email in error promptly reported it and deleted the email.
-We promptly began an investigation and determined the incident involved the personal information of one (1) New Hampshire resident, including their .
-We have no evidence of misuse of the personal information.
+Massachusetts General Hospital, a member of Mass General Brigham Incorporated, is writing to notify you of a data security incident which involved the personal information of one resident of New Hampshire.
+A copy of the notification sent to the resident via first-class mail on November 28, 2023, is attached to this letter.

+On November 2, 2023, we learned that member of our workforce inadvertently sent a consent form to the wrong patient via a secure document portal.
+We immediately began an investigation and determined that the consent form contained the information of one individual, which included their

+Upon learning of this event, we expired the electronic consent form to prevent any additional accessing or viewing.
+Importantly to date, we have no knowledge that any of the information has been used improperly.

-Mass General Brigham maintains a formal written information Security and Privacy Program.
-To help prevent something like this happening again, we continue to enhance training and education and hold individuals accountable for their actions.
-Additionally, we have addressed the incident with the responsible individual.
-If you have any questions about the incident, please feel free to contact me at hours of 9:00 a.m. to 5:00 p.m.
-Eastern Time Monday through Friday or by email at during the Sincerely, Mallory Getman MGH Privacy Manager Enclosures: Redacted Consumer Notification Letter
+If you have any questions about the incident, please feel free to contact me at during the hours of 9:00 a.m. to 5:00 p.m.
+Eastern Time Monday through Friday.

+Sincerely,

+Mallory Getman Privacy Manager

+Enclosure: Redacted Consumer Notification Letter

 Health Information Management

 55 Fruit Street, Austen 8-860 Boston, MA 02114 T 617 726 1098 F 617 643 4041 massgeneral.org

-December 13, 2023
+November 28, 2023

-Dear:
+Dear